 For a hotel with a great location and amenities, you can't go wrong with a stay at the Hampton Inn Corning/Painted Post.
 Situated close to the main route and only 2.7 miles from Erwin Hollow State Forest, this hotel is perfectly placed to go sightseeing.

 Rooms at the Hampton Inn Corning are comfortable and modern, there's even a fantastic indoor pool which is an ideal way to relax after a busy day.
 With free parking and mountain views, this hotel is a great base before embarking on the final stretch of your trip.

 Head back to school at State College

-Situated just 3 hours from Baltimore, State College is a great place to stop if you have followed The Eastern Route.
+Situated just 3 hours from Baltimore, State College is a great place to stop if you have followed The Western Route.
 This Pennsylvanian town is not only a great place to rest up between two full days of exploring the sights, but it's a great place to visit in its own right.